-I chose to send chocolate shortbread in my swap packages.
+I chose to send Chocolate Shortbread Cookies in my swap packages.
 Shortbread flavor has the magical characteristic of improving over time, making it a great shipping cookie.
 This version uses confectioners’ sugar for melt-in-your-mouth texture.
-The rich chocolate flavor comes from both cocoa powder (I used Droste’s Dutch processed cocoa) and semi-sweet chocolate chips.
+The rich chocolate flavor comes from both cocoa powder and semi-sweet chocolate chips.

-The hundreds of Great Food Blog Cookie Swap 2014 recipes are available today on each participating blog and a round up with thumbnail photos from all 600 recipes will be available this Friday (December 19) from Lindsay at Love and Olive Oil and Julie at The Little Kitchen.
+The hundreds of Great Food Blog Cookie Swap 2014 recipes are still available in two round up posts which include thumbnail photos from all 600 recipes at Love and Olive Oil and at The Little Kitchen.
 Enjoy!

 Wishing you all joyful, peace filled holidays, with lots of cookies!